 Bloody Mary with Homemade Bloody Mary Mix (per Bloody Mary)

-- 6 oz Homemade Bloody Mary Mix (see above)
+- 6 ounces Homemade Bloody Mary Mix see above

-- Condiments, as desired: olives, pickles, limes, celery, green onions, pearled onions, etc.
+- Garnishes: olives, pickles, limes, celery, green onions, pearled onions, etc.

-- Cut tomatoes in large pieces and place in pot with basil, pickle or caper sauce, hot sauce, worcestershire, oregano, salt, and pepper in a soup pot.
+- Cook bloody mary mix: Cut tomatoes in large pieces and place in pot with basil, pickle or caper sauce, hot sauce, worcestershire, oregano, salt, and pepper in a soup pot.
 Bring to medium-low heat and simmer for 10-15 minutes, or until tomatoes cook down and become tender.

-- When tomatoes take on a soupy texture, blend mixture with immersion blender in a food processor until smooth.
+- Blend mixture and let chill: When tomatoes take on a soupy texture, blend mixture with an immersion blender until smooth.
 Place in refrigerator until chilled before using.

 - To make Bloody Mary: Combine vodka and Homemade Bloody Mary Mix in a glass with ice; stir to combine.
 Garnish with desired condiments and serve.

-- Leftovers & Storage: Homemade Bloody Mary Mix will keep for about a week in the refrigerator.
+- Leftovers and storage: This homemade bloody mary mix will keep for about a week in the refrigerator.
 It will taste better after a day or two, so it's an easy make-ahead mix!